NICHD-BSPC/documentation-template/doc/source/doctests.rst

     #
     # Note that a (hidden) .. testsetup: block has already imported the module
     # we are testing

     >>> d = example.Demo(None)

     >>> example.simpler_function(d)
     <example_package.example.Demo object at 0x...>

+Again, if the just-run code does not exactly match the expected output, the test will fail.
+Check the source of this page ("Page Source" link below).